munich-embedded/website/content/privacy.en.md

 template = "page.html"
 +++

+# Privacy Policy

 In the following, we would like to inform you about how we process your data.

 ## Data Controller and Data Protection Officer

 **Data Controller:**
 Systemscape GmbH
 Bergmannstr.
 12
 80339 München
 E-Mail: {{ email(email="contact@systemscape.de") }}

 **Data Protection Officer:**
 Joel Schulz-Andres
 c/o Systemscape GmbH
 Bergmannstr.
 12
 80339 München
 E-Mail: {{ email(email="contact@systemscape.de") }}

 ## Hosting and Content Delivery Network (CDN)